michaelvautour/website/README.md

 - New project that deals with calling API's
 - Make it so I highlight over the projects and they act like cards (card highlighting)- maybe consider removing button for view project and whole card clickable might be better user interface
+- Trying this URL to pull data in: https://swapi.dev/
+- Convert all portfolio to react components, see if that helps not storing it outside project